sankalp1999/fastAsk/README.md

-# AskMe
+# FastAsk

 A simple application that usces parallel LLM calls to gather context from a large amount of text and then use it to chat.
 I am currently using deepseek.
+Use gitingest.com to copy tokens from public sources.
+I use this for documentation.

 ## Setup